Graduate Student Scholarship/Financial Aid Process:

 Full-time students in the School of Nursing’s Doctoral Program may be eligible for both merit-based and need-based financial aid.
 The University’s Office of Scholarships and Student Aid administer need-based aid.
 Nursing students are eligible for scholarships and loans on the same basis as all other graduate students at the University.

 Students also are encouraged to seek financial aid through their local communities and through scholarships available from sources outside the University, for example, employers, fraternal, civic and professional organizations, and military services.

 Full-time students are supported for the first three years of study.
 This funding may include scholarships, traineeships and/or assistantships.

-Upon application to the doctoral program, students are considered (without further application needed) for a two-year fully funded award.
-Scholarship funds for these awards are provided in part by the following funds: Elizabeth Scott Carrington Scholarship, Glaxo Fellowship, Kellett Scholarship, Lunsford Richardson Scholarship, Joanne A. Sondergaard Scholarship, The Mary P. Speight Scholarship, and UNC-CH Graduate School Merit Assistantship.
+Upon application to the doctoral program, students are considered (without further application needed) for merit-based awards.
+Scholarship funds for these awards are provided in part by the following funds: Elizabeth Scott Carrington Scholarship, Glaxo Fellowship, Kellett Scholarship, Lunsford Richardson Scholarship, Joanne A. Sandergaard Scholarship, The Mary P. Speight Scholarship, and UNC-CH Graduate School Merit Assistantship.